Alisa Keeton

 Some people divide things sacred and things secular.
 But you know, God can surprise us in unlikely places.
 How do you find spiritual renewal in so-called “nonspiritual” activities?

 The spiritual practice of walking is doing amazing things in my heart.
-Some might say walking is not a spiritual discipline, but if a spiritual discipline's goal is to form into Christ's likeness, then walking is one for me.
+Some might say walking is not a spiritual discipline, but if a spiritual discipline’s goal is to form into Christ’s likeness, then walking is one for me.
 Every day Jesus walked.
-He walked to where the Father told Him to go to do what the Father told Him to do.
+He walked to where the Father told him to go to do what the Father told him to do.
 Some scholars say Jesus walked 10 miles a day, equal to 20,000 steps a day.
 When we walk, the brain is bilaterally stimulated, which enables the processing of emotions and memories.
 Research also shows that walking increases our working memory and divergent thinking.
 For me, bilateral stimulation of my brain seems to open an ability to communicate with the Lord in a way I can’t being seated in a chair.

 I encourage a short walk and talk with the Lord, without the phone, to anyone feeling stuck.
 And you don’t have to go outside to go for a walk and reap the bilateral brain stimulation.
 Just get up from your sitting spot and move your body.
 March in place.
 Toe tap.
 Pump your arms.
 Increase the blood flow and invite God into the moment to speak, and I promise you something will shift.
 We do practices because they create an effect.
 Watch the good impact in your body and brain when you stand up to give God your attention while you move.